Frailty cheats

 Frailty cheats us of the old age that we so richly deserve to enjoy, having worked long and hard to bring up the family and make ends meet.
 Is it not your aim to get to at least one grandchild's wedding?

 Try and get the family on board for help.
 A grandchild could bring you a small glass of kefir once a week; that's a probiotic for a happy intestine.
-Another could make this authentic hummus recipe and regular bring you a little tub.
+Another could make this authentic hummus recipe and regularly bring you a little tub.

 Gums and teeth